Channing Dungey

 Channing Nicole Dungey (born March 14, 1969) is an American television executive and the first black American president of a major broadcast television network.
 In 2020, she was announced as the new chairwoman and CEO of Warner Bros.
-Television Studios.
+Television.

 Early life

 Dungey was born in Sacramento, California, to Don and Judith Dungey.
-She is the oldest of two daughters; her younger sister is actress Merrin Dungey.
-Dungey attended Rio Americano High School where she was a cheerleader and held a 2.4 GPA.
-She graduated in 1986.
+She is the older of two daughters; her younger sister is actress Merrin Dungey.
+Dungey graduated from Rio Americano High School in 1986.
 In 1991, Dungey graduated from the UCLA School of Theater, Film and Television.

 Career

 Dungey began her career in entertainment as a development assistant for producers J. Todd Harris and Joseph M. Singer.
 She later joined Warner Bros. as a production assistant, where she helped develop and supervise a number of commercially successful films including The Bridges of Madison County (1995), Heat (1995), The Matrix (1999), and The Devil's Advocate (1997).
-Dungey joined ABC Studios in the summer of 2004 and worked as head of drama.
-Dungey was hired as president of ABC Entertainment on February 17, 2016, replacing Paul Lee.
-This appointment made her the first Black executive to run a major network's entertainment division.
-Dungey oversaw the development of ABC Studios shows such as Scandal, Criminal Minds, How to Get Away with Murder, Nashville, Quantico, Army Wives, and Once Upon a Time.
-She was president of the division during the second cancellation of Roseanne on May 29, 2018.
-Dungey previously defended Roseanne over racially controversial jokes made on the show.
+Dungey joined Disney's ABC Studios in the summer of 2004, later becoming head of drama.
+In that role, she is credited with helping to build the prolific television portfolio of Shonda Rhimes "from the ground up."

+She was appointed president of ABC Entertainment on February 17, 2016, replacing Paul Lee.
+The appointment made Dungey the first Black executive to run a major U.S. television network.
+She oversaw the development of ABC Studios shows such as Scandal, How to Get Away with Murder, Nashville, Quantico, Army Wives, and Once Upon a Time.
+During the second cancellation of Roseanne on May 29, 2018, despite having previously defended the show's racially controversial jokes; Dungey labeled Barr's tweet “abhorrent, repugnant and inconsistent with our values”, drawing praise on social media.

 She was ABC Entertainment's president when a Black-ish episode was pulled from the schedule.
 Dungey noted ABC executives disagreed with the creative direction of the episode, wherein the writers touched on NFL players kneeling during the American national anthem to protest police brutality and show support for Black human rights.